AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Gap Coverage for Financed and Leased Teslas

-Only around 7 percent of new Teslas are leased, which is low considering that 25 to 30 percent of all new vehicles in the U.S. are leases.
-However, a recent survey found that Tesla owners take longer loan terms than owners of other vehicles, with an average loan term of about 67 months.8
+A recent survey found that Tesla owners take longer loan terms than owners of other vehicles, with an average loan term of about 70 months.12

 In general, if you financed your vehicle for 60 months or more (or leased it), it’s a good idea to consider gap coverage.
 Long loan terms translate to lower monthly payments.
 That means that, for the first few years, you’ll owe more on the Tesla than what it’s worth, due to depreciation.
 In the event of a total loss, gap coverage will pay for the difference between the actual cash value of your Tesla (the insurance payout) and the amount you owe the lender.